mtiganik/mtiganik/README.md

 ## Hello, I'm Mihkel 👋

-Currently im working with **Advent of Code challenges**.
-Trying to solve them as much as I can.
-[Check them out](https://github.com/mtiganik/AdventOfCode2023/)!

-Also I've been doing Todo-Apps in different platforms to learn programming.
+Im a software developer and most of my code I put here.
+Some of the projects that works best are listed here:

+I created some Todo apps in different platforms, check them out

 Check out:

-- Todo app: [front](https://github.com/mtiganik/todo-front) + [back](https://github.com/mtiganik/todo-back) using React + Java
 - Todo app using React Native + expo, link [here](https://github.com/mtiganik/TodoAppRN)
 - Todo app using Flutter, link [here](https://github.com/mtiganik/flutter_todo_app)
 - Todo app using Service Worker (React + TypeScript), link [here](https://github.com/mtiganik/pwa)

+- In December I do **Advent of Code challenges**.
+Last year solutions are here, [Check them out](https://github.com/mtiganik/AdventOfCode2023/)!
+- Also, a nice snippet of how to make Roulette board with WPF is [here](https://github.com/mtiganik/Roulette)
 <!--
 **mtiganik/mtiganik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.